Mr. Children: 2007-present

 For the beginning of 2008, Sakurai released an album and DVD with his solo project Bank Band, followed a month later by the official announcement of a new song, "Shounen" (少年), used in the NHK Japanese television drama Battery (バッテリー).
 Afterwards Mr. Children announced the release of two singles.
 The first, "Gift", released on July 30, 2008, was used as the official theme song to the 2008 Beijing Olympics coverage on NHK.
 When writing this song, Sakurai focused on the meaning behind the Olympics and wanted to write a song not just for those who win, but for everyone who participates.

 The most beautiful sparkling color in the Olympic Games is gold.
 But I also think there are other colors which are more important and valuable for all the participants.

-The ap bank announced that Mr.Children would appear for all 3 days at ap bank fes '08.
+AP Bank announced that Mr.Children would appear for all 3 days at AP Bank fes '08.
 Their second single of the year, "Hanabi", released on September 3, 2008, was used as the theme song to the Japanese drama Code Blue, in which Tomohisa Yamashita played a main role.
-The single "Hanabi" topped the Oricon single charts for two weeks, becoming their 29th consecutive number-one single.
+The single "Hanabi" topped the Oricon single charts for two weeks, becoming their 29th consecutive No. 1 single.
 However, their next single "Hana no Nioi" (花の匂い) became their first download-only single for the music download market.
 The nun full-track ringtone downloads (Chaku Uta) of the song began on October 1 and the full-track downloads (Chaku Uta Full) began on November 1, 2008.
 Their studio album Supermarket Fantasy was released on December 10, 2008.
-Supermarket Fantasy sold about 708,000 copies in its initial week, debuting at the number-one position on the Oricon weekly album charts.
+Supermarket Fantasy sold about 708,000 copies in its initial week, debuting at the No. 1 position on the Oricon Weekly Albums Chart.

 On October 20, 2009, it was announced that Mr. Children produced their first anime theme "Fanfare" for the movie One Piece Film: Strong World.
 "Fanfare" was digitally released as a non full-track ringtone song (Chaku Uta) on November 16 as a full-track ringtone song (Chaku Uta Full) on December 2, 2009.
-The song debuted at the number-one position on the RIAJ Digital Track Chart.
+The song debuted at No. 1 on the RIAJ Digital Track Chart.